The Next Step

 Study Abroad: o Studying abroad can allow students the opportunity to learn about other cultures and expand their world views.
 This new knowledge can be applied to almost any career field.
 You can learn more about UF-approved study abroad programs by visiting the International Center in the HUB.

 Internships: Students can earn academic credit for internships.
 Internships enable students to test out potential career interests, to earn basic work experience and to network.
 To discuss the option of earning credit, speak with your advisor.
-In order to learn more about interning and how to obtain a position, visit the Career Resource Center.
+In order to learn more about interning and how to obtain a position, visit the Career Connection Center.

 Volunteering: Like interning, volunteering also enables student to test out potential career interests, to earn basic experience and to network.
 Opportunities to give back to the community are available through government and charitable organizations at the local, state and even national levels.
 One place to start exploring volunteer experiences is UF’s Center for Leadership and Service.